Empathetech-LLC/empathetech_flutter_ui/README.md

   - The only way to be truly accessible for ALL customers is to empower them with the freedom of choice.<br>EFUI enables you to expose any piece of your app's theme to the user.
     - Users can have full control of theme colors, fonts, styling, spacing, and images.
 - **Internationalization**
-  - All of EFUI's [external text](./lib/src/l10n/) has been translated into Spanish.
+  - All of EFUI's [external text](./lib/src/l10n/) has been translated to Spanish.
 With the [infrastructure](./l10n.yaml) for internationalization laid out, the only work left are the translations themselves.
     - Moral fiber moment: Remember that LLMs are a tool for acceleration.
 But, there's a lot more to winning a race than acceleration.
 If your translations are generated, disclose that.
 EFUI's translations started with A.H.I. and ended with [H.I.](#translations)
 - **Responsive design**
   - Here's the [definition](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Responsive_Design)